espeak-ng/espeak-ng/README.md

 which sounds robotic, but can be configured to use Klatt formant synthesis or MBROLA to give it a more natural sound.

+See the [CHANGELOG](CHANGELOG.md) for a description of the changes in the various releases and with the eSpeak project.

 ## Build Dependencies

 In order to build eSpeak NG, you need: